carsten-siemens/eu4-parser/README.md

 ## Features

-- Converts EU4 save game data into a navigable JavaScript object
+- Converts EU4 save game file into a navigable JavaScript object
 - Parses compressed as well as uncompressed save games files (.eu4)
 - Makes alle meta data and gamestate data accessible - e.g. like provinces, countries, diplomacy, armies, events
 - Can be used via ESM and CJS import